 - To do this, add a new sheet and enter the columns as shown till December:Now for the first 2 columns, get the data from your StockData sheets and populate them.
 Once that’s done, now you need to manually fill in what dividends you got every month from different stocks.
 This process can be a bit time consuming.
 Although, you should be able to get all the data from your broker.
 On my broker’s website, I just login and go to the transactions screen.
 Then filter to only show dividend transactions.
 This allows me to go through a few months of transactions at a time and fill this sheet quickly.
 In addition, we can also enter information for 2018 and previous years if possible, in new sheets.
 However, this depends on if you can get the data from your broker for previous years.
 Then using that data, we can add some YOY(Year Over Year) percentage increases for your dividend stocks as shown:

-- Now this give you better idea of how fast your dividend is growing every month.
+- Now, this gives you better idea of how fast your dividend is growing every month.
 You can even play around with some extra rows and add Year end increase in dividends year over year for the full total etc. Now lets create a graph to show dividends received form companies in Q1 2019.
 Lets add a bar chart to the sheet for 2019 Monthly dividends and use the following data ranges:

 OK this is great!
 Now give me this sheet!

 I do realize making your own excel from scratch can be daunting even with the above given steps.
 So, in case you just want a copy of the sample google sheet.
 Please enter your email below and I will send you the sheet with easy to follow instructions on how you can set it up for your portfolio.
 Again, I think if you are buying individual stocks for dividends, its utmost important to track and measure your performance.
 So you know how you perform against the market and can see the effects of compounding in real time.
 I usually update my personal sheet once a quarter and publish my quarterly results on this blog.